oidoid/atlas-pack/readme.md

 library.

 Cel durations are allowed to be infinite.
 This means they are incompatible with JSON (JSON5 supports infinite values).
+As an alternative, the parser can output a JavaScript file instead.

 ## Assumptions and Conventions